Kublai Khan: Scientific developments and relations with minorities

 Thirty Muslims served as high officials in the court of Kublai Khan.
 Eight of the dynasty's twelve administrative districts had Muslim governors appointed by Kublai Khan.
 Among the Muslim governors was Sayyid Ajjal Shams al-Din Omar, who became administrator of Yunnan.
-He was a well-learned man in the Confucian and Daoist traditions and is believed to have propagated Islam in China.
-Other administrators were Nasr al-Din (Yunnan) and Mahmud Yalavach (mayor of the Yuan capitol).
+He was a well-learned man in the Confucian and Taoist traditions and is believed to have propagated Islam in China.
+Other administrators were Nasr al-Din and Mahmud Yalavach (mayor of the Yuan capitol).

 Kublai Khan patronized Muslim scholars and scientists, and Muslim astronomers contributed to the construction of the observatory in Shaanxi.
 Astronomers such as Jamal ad-Din introduced 7 new instruments and concepts that allowed the correction of the Chinese calendar.

 Muslim cartographers made accurate maps of all the nations along the Silk Road and greatly influenced the knowledge of Yuan dynasty rulers and merchants.

-Muslim physicians organized hospitals and had their institutes of Medicine in Beijing and Shangdu.
+Muslim physicians organized hospitals and had their institutes of medicine in Beijing and Shangdu.
 In Beijing was the renowned Guang Hui Si "Department of extensive mercy", where Hui medicine and surgery were taught.
 Avicenna's works were also published in China during that period.

-Muslim mathematicians introduced Euclidean Geometry, Spherical trigonometry and Arabic numerals in China.
+Muslim mathematicians introduced Euclidean geometry, spherical trigonometry, and Arabic numerals in China.

 Kublai brought siege engineers Ismail and Al al-Din to China, and together they invented the "Muslim trebuchet" (or Huihui Pao), which was utilized by Kublai Khan during the Battle of Xiangyang.